StatCan/cae-eac/docs/en/GitHubGettingStarted.md

 **How do I revert back to a previous commit?**

+This must be done from VS Code (accessible through a cloud VM), regardless of where you primarily use git.

+1. In VS Code, follow the steps above to clone a repository if you haven't done so already.
-1. In VS Code, open a terminal (by clicking **Terminal -> New Terminal**).
+2. Open a terminal (by clicking **Terminal -> New Terminal**).
-2. Within the terminal window, type `git revert HEAD~n --no-edit` and press enter (replace *n* with the number of commits you want to revert, starting from 0).
+3. Within the terminal window, type `git revert HEAD~n --no-edit` and press enter (replace *n* with the number of commits you want to revert, starting from 0).
 Note: you can find your commit history from GitHub by clicking on **x commits** near the top right of your repository.
-3. If there are merge conflicts, click **Accept incoming change**, then commit and push as normal (see above for detailed instructions on how to do this in VS Code).
+4. If there are merge conflicts, click **Accept incoming change**, then commit and push as normal (see above for detailed instructions on how to do this in VS Code).

 # Change Display Language